Arts and Humanities Major

 For several centuries artistic and literary works were considered the product of the individual creative genius of artists and writers.
 More recently, scholars have argued that these works are also social products, that they are shaped by the economic, social, and cultural forces of their societies.
 To what extent and in what ways do socioeconomic and cultural forces influence the arts and literature?
 This course explores this and related questions as we examine issues such as the relationship between artists, writers, patrons, and clients; the social and cultural functions of different works of art and literature; the role of gender and power relations in the creation, production and reception of art; the education and training of artists and writers; the influence of globalization on artistic production and practice; and the organization of labor in the production of art.
 Who is in and who is out of the process of artistic and literary creation, production, and reception?
 And what implications does this have for participation in the various art markets that have emerged over time?
 Finally, how can an understanding of the social and economic processes influencing the arts and literature help us become more informed creators and consumers of art today?
 Drawing on key cultural and socioeconomic theoretical frameworks to ground our understanding, this course focuses on artistic and literary works from different time periods and locales, and ranging from popular and to elite traditions, in order to explore in greater depth a diversity of styles as well as interpretive perspectives.

-AH162 / Uses and Misuses of History
+AH162 / Public and Applied History

 "The past is never dead.
 It's not even past," wrote William Faulkner.
 The presentness of the past is evident in the controversies that ensue when history is used and misused for public purposes.
 This course analyzes some of the critical public debates that have occurred over historical issues and over governmental policies enacted in different parts of the world in response to museum exhibits, memorials, the publication of history textbooks, and the making of historical films.
 It also examines the call for political actions based on a fictitious past as well as the role of historians in opposing such efforts.
 Students consider questions such as: what constitutes public history and what theoretical issues does it raise?
 What is the difference between public memory and history?
 What are the standards and responsibilities of the field?
 What obligations does the historian have to the living and the dead, and what preparation do historians need in order to be effective in this increasingly important segment of the historical profession?